upcmd/updocs-content/logs/c0044_vvvvv.md

     Your path is set to /root
     [runtime global] dvar expanded result:
     {
+      "homedir": "/root",
-      "yourhome": "Your path is set to /root ", "homedir": "/root"
+      "yourhome": "Your path is set to /root "
     }

     -------runtime global final merged with dvars-------

     {
+      "homedir": "/root",
-      "yourhome": "Your path is set to /root ", "homedir": "/root"
+      "yourhome": "Your path is set to /root "
     }

       located task-> 1 [task]: